 Paul J. Kiser, Ph.D., Assistant Professor of Biology (Biology 108)

-Paul has taught Anatomy and Physiology at Bellarmine for eight years but recently joined the Biology Department as full-time faculty in 2011.
+Paul has taught Anatomy and Physiology at Bellarmine for over eight years.
 His ongoing research projects in neuroscience have focused on the underlying mechanisms of visual cortical development and plasticity with specific studies in the post-natal regulation of gene expression by visual experience.
-Outside of the laboratory he has extensive experience, and remains involved, in public health policy, advocacy and prevention strategies to reduce consumption of drug, alcohol and tobacco use – particularly as they relate to minors.
-Paul enjoys sports and running, has been married for 15 years and has two daughters.
+Outside of the laboratory he has extensive experience, and remains involved, in public health policy, advocacy and prevention strategies to reduce consumption of drug, alcohol and tobacco use – particularly as they relate to minors

 - Favorite book: A Song of Fire and Ice series (the Game of Thrones series) by George R.R.
 Martin.

 - Something interesting about me: I really enjoy cooking.